-- Wall signs are permitted within the area between the second STORY floor line and the first floor ceiling, within a horizontal band not to exceed 2 feet in height.
+- Wall signs are permitted within the area between the second s Tory floor line and the first floor ceiling, within a horizontal band not to exceed 2 feet in height.
 In no case shall this band be higher than 18 feet or lower than 12 feet above the adjacent sidewalk. - Letters shall not exceed 18 inches in height or width and 3 inches in relief.
-Signs shall not come closer than 2 feet to an adjacent COMMON LOT LINE. - Additionally, company logos or names may be placed within this horizontal band or placed or painted within ground floor or second STORY office windows.
+Signs shall not come closer than 2 feet to an adjacent COMMON LOT LINE. - Additionally, company logos or names may be placed within this horizontal band or placed or painted within ground floor or second story office windows.
 Company logos or names shall not be larger than a rectangle of 8 square feet. - A masonry or bronze plaque bearing an owner's or building's name may be placed in the building's cornice/parapet wall or under the eaves, and above the upper story windows.
-Any such plaque shall be no larger than a rectangle of 18 square feet. - Blade signs (perpendicular to the RBL) not more than 18 inches vertical by 3 feet horizontal and minimum 9 feet clear height above the sidewalk may be hung below the second STORY level, from FAÇADE, or from an overhang or awning. - Prohibited Signs: Billboards, free-standing pole signs, monument signs, (except in I-35E area) marquees, any kind of animation, roof and painted window signs, and signs painted on the exterior walls of buildings are prohibited.
-No flashing, traveling, animated, or intermittent lighting shall be on the exterior of any building whether such lighting is of temporary or longterm duration.
-Portable or wheeled signs and advertising devices located outside any building are not allowed, pursuant to City regulations. - I-35E frontage buildings, as designated on the REGULATING PLAN, are allowed one monument sign per lot (maximum 100 square feet, 10 feet in height).
+Any such plaque shall be no larger than a rectangle of 18 square feet. - Blade signs (perpendicular to the RBL) not more than 18 inches vertical by 3 feet horizontal and minimum 9 feet clear height above the sidewalk may be hung below the second story level, from FAÇADE, or from an overhang or awning. - Identification signs which, by means of symbol or name, identifies a shopping center, commercial development, or other development that may contain a mixture of residential and/or non-residential uses but does not identify individual tenants, are permitted.
+Identification signs shall be free standing monument signs with a maximum area of 60 square feet and a maximum height of 8 feet.
+Landscaping shall be provided around the sign base.
+A maximum of one identification sign may be located a each main point of entry into the development. - One mural may be installed, per building, and shall cover only one façade of that building.
+Murals shall not include the name of any product, company, logos or names of any business entity nor illustrate any activities, merchandise or services of the business occupying the building on which the mural is applied.
+A mural may wrap around the corner and continue to an adjacent façade of the same building, subject to approval of a special exception as provided for in this ordinance. - Prohibited Signs: Billboards, free-standing pole signs, monument signs, (except in I-35E area or when used as an identification sign) marquees, any kind of animation, roof and painted window signs, and signs painted on the exterior walls of buildings are prohibited except murals).
+No flashing, traveling, animated, or intermittent lighting shall be on the exterior of any building whether such lighting is of temporary or long-term duration.
+Portable or wheeled signs and advertising devices located outside any building are not allowed, pursuant to City regulations. - I-35E frontage buildings, as designated on the regulating plan, are allowed one monument sign per lot (maximum 100 square feet, 10 feet in height).
 See page 42 for the I-35E Special Exceptions.